Who Owns the Customer Experience in your Organization?

 Answer: The Leader who is responsible for providing customer service.

-The executive team should be 100% supportive and enabling of the necessary collaboration to establish a Customer Experience that is the best in Delivering Service Value.
+The executive team should be 100% supportive and enabling of the necessary collaboration to establish an effective Customer Experience strategy that is the best in Delivering Service Value.

 The foundation for delivering outstanding service requires your touch teams to:

 Don’t have a CRM tool?
-No worries, the Sales team gathers this information during the sales process.
+No worries, the Sales team or customer service teams gather this information during the sales process from customer experience management.
 Good ol’ fashioned text documents or customer profile forms will work just fine.
-Don’t let the lack of fancy tools prevent you from this most critical step of understanding your customers.
+Don’t let the lack of fancy tools prevent you from this most critical step of understanding your customer feedback to get your customer satisfaction and customer loyalty.

 Create a Customer Experience Map.

 Build your strategy by understanding what is happening today.
-Start by mapping out all customer touch-points and by whom.
-Be sure to delineate between the type of outreach: email, phone, and face-to-face.
-Depending on the size of your organization, this is likely to be a collaborative effort with your sales, marketing, service and fulfillment teams.
-Don’t think you can effect real change without the participation of these other teams.
+Start by mapping out all customer journey touch-points, customer feedback data, and by whom.
+Be sure to delineate the type of outreach: email, phone, and face-to-face.
+Depending on the size of your organization, this is likely to be a collaborative effort with your sales, marketing, service, and fulfillment customer support team to customer journeys.
+Don’t think you can effect real change without the participation of these other customer success team.

 Example: Welcome Letter -Email – Marketing- Upon Signing of Contract

-If implementation and/or training are a part of your customer rollout, then be sure to include general touch-points and timelines.
+If implementation and/or training are a part of your customer expectations rollout to get a customer satisfaction score, then be sure to include general touchpoints and timelines.

 Employers only handle the money.
 It is the customer who pays the wages. …Henry Ford

-The ultimate goal for your business is to figure out how to create the exceptional experience and establish it as the standard.
+The ultimate goal for your business is to figure out how to create an exceptional experience and establish it as the standard.

 Coming next…Customer Onboarding.
 What is your current process?
 What makes it exceptional?